Tapping The Military Pipeline: Empowering Vets Into The Construction Industry

 By Catherine Bezman, AGC Houston

 Assisting with that transition into construction has been one of the organization’s focus areas, and as a result, a launching point for a partnership with AGC Houston.
-Based in Houston, NextOp’s work includes helping veterans polish their resumes and translating military skills into industry and have been largely successful with construction and energy industries.
+Based in Houston, NextOp’s work includes helping veterans polish their resume and translating their military skills into the business realm.
+The organization has been highly successful in placing veterans in mid-level position in the construction and energy industries.

-According to John Boerstler, the former Executive Director, “there are approximately 206,000 military service veterans that transition to civilian life annually and 3,500 soldiers come home to Houston every year.
+According to John Boerstler, the former Executive Director of NextOp who co-founded the organization in 2014, “there are approximately 206,000 military service veterans that transition to civilian life annually and 3,500 soldiers come home to Houston every year.
 Because Texas contains a large number of military bases, there is a huge pool of talent.”
 Since its launch, NextOp has had great success in its mentoring and career transition programs, placing 2,055 vets in meaningful positions.

 A Quality Talent Base